 Common Placement Test Basics

-COVID-19 Update: Testing Services
+Testing Services Update

 - Florida Postsecondary Education Readiness Test (PERT)

-Traditional placement students without current test scores, or those scoring below the state-mandated college ready cutoff scores shown, will be tested for reading, writing and/or mathematics proficiency using the PERT.
-Check the current Cutoff Scores chart.
+"Traditional placement" students without current test scores, or those scoring below the state-mandated college ready cutoff scores, will be tested for reading, writing and/or mathematics proficiency using the PERT.
+Check the current Cutoff Scores Chart.
 Traditional placement students who test less than college ready must enroll in developmental education courses in the area(s) of the deficiency.

 Exempt students may elect to test for academic competency and enroll in developmental education even though it is no longer required.
 It is in the student's best interest to enroll in developmental education coursework that is either elected or required as early as possible in the academic career.